Rayc940/ece5160-fast-robot/lab8/lab.md

 ## Python Control

 On the Python side, a BLE handler was implemented to receive and parse the stunt data.
-These were appended into arrays for plotting, same as previous labs.
+These data were appended into arrays for plotting, same as previous labs.

 ```cpp
 initialize arrays